 Let’s see how to proceed with a clinical case.

-fig 4: View of the internal portion of the fragment
+View of the internal portion of the fragment.

-fig 5: Fist step, we check the adaptation of the fragment on the tooth.
-We can note that despite being in the patient mouth, the fractured piece is dehydrated and appears more “white´´ than the teeth.
+First step, we check the adaptation of the fragment on the tooth.
+We can note that despite being in the patient mouth, the fractured piece is dehydrated and appears more “white” than the teeth

-fig 6: The occlusal view shows the perfect adaptation and the different color due to dehydratation.
+The occlusal view shows the perfect adaptation and the different color due to dehydration.
 If it is difficult to try the fragment on the tooth because of strong contact points, a tip can be to use wedges to separate the teeth and ease the adaptation.

-fig 7: After the anesthesia, an individual operative field is used.
-Using the rubber dam on one tooth is an easy way to work in order to avoid to bond an indirect restoration on the adjacent teeth and this makes easy to remove the excesses.
+After the anesthesia, an individual operative field is used.
+Using the rubber dam on one tooth is an easy way to work in order to avoid to bond an indirect restoration on the adjacent teeth and this makes easy to remove the excess.

 Excesses are removed with sharp instrument (LM Arte Fissura), brushes and dental floss is used to remove composite around the contact points.
 We can now light cure in a soft mode for 20 seconds and then for 1 minute for buccal and palatal sides with glycerin gel to avoid the inhibited layer.

-fig14: Result after rubber dam removal.
-We have to wait for the rehydratation of the fragment.
+Result after rubber dam removal.
+We have to wait for the rehydration of the fragment.
 We also reassure the patient about the injury on the gum caused by the clamp.
 Last excesses are removed with LM Arte Eccesso.
 Polishing step is done with goat brush and diamond paste.

 One week later, the fragment is rehydrated and integrated.
 The patient has no pain and the pulp response to cold test is positive.
 We can notice that the gum has perfectly healed.

 The occlusal view confirms the perfect integration of the fragment.